leadscales/onehud/README.md

 ## Health and ammo backgrounds

 You can enable a transparent background behind your health and ammo for increased visibility or aesthetic purposes.
 In `/customizations/health_bg.res` and `/customizations/ammo_bg.res`, add or remove the two slashes behind `#base "/...` to enable or disable it.
+Please note that this does not affect minmode.

 ![Healh/Ammo BG](./assets/health_ammo_bg.jpg)